ChrisHayward-dev/SapphireReleases/Firmware/README.md

 ## test_DLHR_Read.uf2
 Simple test of DLHR differential pressure sensor.
 This firmware simply reads the sensor and prints the sample to the screen.
-I usually use it with the Arduino IDE in plot mode.
+I usually use it with the Arduino IDE in plot mode
 ## MiniLogger.5.4.*.nousb.uf2
 ### Defaults:
 	If run with a SD card without a config.jsn file, the program will build